-- 143. The Uzbekenergo will have overall responsibility for all aspects of the program.
-The Project Management Unit (PMU) within Uzbekenergo will be responsible for the day to day management of the Project including cross-agency coordination, and via the Resettlement Consultant (RC) for LARP implementation and monitoring the compensation and disbursement. - 144.
-The RC under PMU will be directly involved in all LAR related planning, implementation, inter-agency coordination, monitoring and reporting.
-The RC will receive support from the relevant project consultants and benefit from inputs from the Design Institute (DI), district / city executive authority and land resources and cadastre department as appropriate.
+143. The Uzbekenergo will have overall responsibility for all aspects of the program.
+The PMU within Uzbekenergo will be responsible for the day to day management of the project including cross-agency coordination, and via the resettlement consultant for LARP implementation and monitoring the compensation and disbursement.

+144. The resettlement consultant under PMU will be directly involved in all LAR related planning, implementation, inter-agency coordination, monitoring and reporting.
+The resettlement consultant will receive support from the relevant project consultants and benefit from inputs from the Design Institute, district/city executive authority and land resources and cadastre department as appropriate.

 11.2.
-Design Institute (DI)
+Design Institute

-- 145. The Design Institute will be in charge of elaborating the design and construction documents for the project.
-It will collaborate and work closely with the PMU/RC to: - (i) look for measures and alternatives to avoid and minimize land acquisition and resettlement impacts; - (ii) assemble all documents required for compensation; - (iii) carry out topographic surveys of the expropriated land and replacement lands; - (iv) elaborate layouts indicating the location of the worksites and the permanent infrastructures and the perimeter of the required surfaces differentiating the land use patterns in the areas being occupied to serve as a base for the selection of compensation land; - (v) Conduct land marking and pegging of the land assigned for temporary use and permanent occupation of acquired land.
+145. The Design Institute will be in charge of elaborating the design and construction documents for the project.
+It will collaborate and work closely with the PMU/resettlement consultant to:

+- (i) look for measures and alternatives to avoid and minimize land acquisition and resettlement impacts; - (ii) assemble all documents required for compensation; - (iii) carry out topographic surveys of the expropriated land and replacement lands; - (iv) elaborate layouts indicating the location of the worksites and the permanent infrastructures and the perimeter of the required surfaces differentiating the land use patterns in the areas being occupied to serve as a base for the selection of compensation land; - (v) Conduct land marking and pegging of the land assigned for temporary use and permanent occupation of acquired land.